yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 IF "%CLP_SERVER%" == "OTHER" GOTO ON_OTHER1

 rem *************
-rem Startup and recovery process after failover rem ************* rem "Start domain" set PATH=%PATH%;C:¥WebOTX¥bin
+rem "Startup and recovery process after failover" rem ************* rem "Start domain" set PATH=%PATH%;C:¥WebOTX¥bin